 Learning and growing through mistakes

-“Learning each other’s name is a matter of spiritual will and value," Camara writes.
+“Learning each other’s names is a matter of spiritual will and value," Camara writes.
 "Do we see someone as valuable enough to connect with on a level that involves something more than what they are producing for us?”

 When we decide that the answer to this question is “yes,” it means we must accept the responsibility of truly learning everyone’s names—regardless of our comfort level or a name’s perceived difficulty.

 This is not to say that mispronunciation of a name should or will never occur.
 Growth happens most readily when mistakes are made, and when people are ready and able to hold themselves accountable.
 I, for one, am filled with positive feelings when I witness colleagues putting effort into re-learning how to say my name.
-When I see this, I tend to focus less on the past/present mistakes, and more on what their labor and efforts signal to me.
+When I see this, I tend to focus less on mistakes, and more on what their labor and efforts signal to me.
 It shows me that I matter, that I am welcome, that I belong.
 And that is what I have been looking for all my life!